 Go as a family on moderate thrill rides

 Ready to move on from the kiddie rides to ones you can do with the whole fam?
-There are lots of moderate thrill rides around the entire Six Flags Great Adventure theme park.
+You’ll find plenty of moderate thrill rides around Six Flags Great Adventure.
 The carousel is the perfect first stop if you want to start slow.
-If you want more movement, sway back and forth on the Buccaneer, loosen up on the Harley Quinn Crazy Train, or test your driving skills on the Fender Benders bumper cars.
+If you want more movement, sway back and forth on the Buccaneer, loosen up on the HARLEY QUINN Crazy Train, or test your driving skills on the Fender Benders bumper cars.
 Want to take it up another notch?
 Get wet on the Saw Mill Log Flume, dare to enter the Swashbuckler, or test your bravery on Houdini’s Great Escape.

 Beyond the rides at Six Flags Great Adventure

 After all the rides, a bite or two is a must.
 Whether you are on the lookout for boardwalk fries, BBQ, or pub-style food, there are plenty of choices all over the park.
 And when a sweet tooth craving happens, there are outlets for ice cream, funnel cakes, and fried Oreos close to the rides and main action.
-For souvenirs, stop by one of the specialty shops before you leave with Looney Tunes apparel, homemade fudge, and fun toys.
-For 2025, unique entertainment will be on the calendar all season, including Dance Fest on May 3-4 with performances from local dance troupes, Summerbration from July 4 to August 17 with special limited-time entertainment, and the ever-popular Fright Fest in September and holiday festivities starting in November.
+For souvenirs, stop by one of the specialty shops before you leave to pick up Looney Tunes apparel, homemade fudge, and fun toys.
+For 2026, unique entertainment will be on the calendar all season, including Physics Days on May 1, Grad Nite on June 5, and the ever-popular Fright Fest in September and holiday festivities starting in November.
+Also, you won’t want to miss the new Shoreline Pier at The Boardwalk, with new ride attractions, iconic boardwalk food and drink, games and all of the sights and sounds of a day at the boardwalk on the Jersey Shore.

 See animals in the wild and make a splash

-Go glamping at the brand-new Savannah Sunset Resort and Spa
+Go glamping at Savannah Sunset Resort and Spa

 Have a bucket list dream of going on a safari vacation?
-You can do it in New Jersey while staying at the new Savannah Sunset Resort and Spa.
-The adventure starts at one of the luxurious glamping suites, each outfitted with chic West-African decor, vaulted tented ceilings, and plush amenities, and some with verandas and unobstructed views of the 1200 animals roaming in the open space in the Wild Safari complex.
+You can do it in New Jersey while staying at the Savannah Sunset Resort and Spa.
+The adventure starts in one of the luxurious glamping suites, each outfitted with chic West African decor, vaulted tented ceilings, and plush amenities, some featuring verandas and unobstructed views of the 1,200 animals roaming the open space of the Wild Safari complex.
 Fuel up with a gourmet breakfast delivered to your room before heading out to the Wild Safari and Six Flags Theme Park (both tickets are included in the overnight rate).
-Staying overnight gives you access to memorable experiences like giraffe feeding encounters that let you feed and interact with tall creatures, nightly s’mores, and a cacophony of exotic animal sounds while you fall asleep.
-You can also add on VIP experiences like behind-the-scenes encounters and spa treatments under the sky.
-Glamping experiences start in April 2025 at around $700 per night, with a two-night minimum, but you can book now (expect this one-of-a-kind experience to fill up fast).
+Staying overnight gives you access to memorable experiences like Giraffe Feeding Encounters that let you feed and interact with tall creatures, nightly s’mores, and a cacophony of exotic animal sounds while you fall asleep.
+You can also add on VIP experiences, such as behind-the-scenes encounters and spa treatments under the sky.
+Glamping experiences start in April 2026 at around $700 per night, with a two-night minimum, but you can book now (expect this one-of-a-kind experience to fill up fast).

-Tickets are available starting at $35 for the day, and if you’re planning to go multiple times throughout the season, there are season pass levels that include access to all parks.
+Tickets are available starting at $39 per day, and if you’re planning to visit multiple times throughout the season, season pass levels include access to all parks.
 You can also add to your ticket a Flash Pass—reservation access to the rides so you don’t wait in line—purchase a Dining Pass to keep you fueled all day long, a parking pass, or document your day with a Picture Pass.
+Safari Off-Road Adventure is included in the park admission.

 To learn more about Six Flags Great Adventure, visit their website, Facebook, and Instagram.